Menchen13/neovim-config/README.md

 + williamboman/mason-lspconfig.nvim (list of available language-servers can be found here)
 + Civitasv/cmake-tools.nvim (Path to kit needs to be adjusted)
 + akinsho/toggleterm.nvim
++ nvim-lualine/lualine.nvim (For icons: "nerd-fonts-Hack" can be installed with choco and needs to be configured in terminal settings)